iagopiresdev/hyperion-mcp/README.md

 - 🔐 **Authentication (Custom)**: Supports API Key + Client ID (via `Authorization: Bearer` + `X-Client-ID`) with bcrypt hashing and a database backend. _(Note: This is a functional interim solution; the goal is full MCP OAuth 2.1 conformance)._
 - 📊 **Observability**: Basic metrics (`/metrics`) and structured logging.

+## Key MCP Conformance Gaps

+While the core tool invocation mechanism is in place, the following areas require development to achieve full MCP conformance:

+- **OAuth 2.1 Authorization**: The current custom API key mechanism needs replacement with the MCP-recommended OAuth 2.1 flow.
+- **MCP `resources`**: The server does not yet implement the `resources` feature for providing contextual data.
+- **MCP `prompts`**: The server does not yet implement the `prompts` feature for templates/workflows.
+- **Protocol Conformance Testing**: A dedicated test suite is needed to validate strict adherence to the specification.
+- **Batch Request Handling**: Explicit support for receiving and processing JSON-RPC batch requests needs verification/implementation.
+- **Standardized Utilities**: Advanced MCP utilities (e.g., Configuration, Progress, Cancellation) are not yet implemented.
+- **STDIO Transport**: Only HTTP transport is currently supported.

 ## Available Tools (Examples)

 - **Task Management**: `create_task`, `list_tasks`, `complete_task` (requires DB setup).